How to use Jira Product Discovery

 8 .
 Progress tracking methods

-The challenges in Project Execution Phase
+The Challenges in Project Execution Phase

 The most common execution gap or strategy gap encountered during the project execution phase includes: